 Overtime

 Connecticut generally follows federal guidelines regarding overtime.
-You’ll need to pay 1.5 times the regular hourly rate for any hours your employees work over 40 in a workweek.
+You must pay 1.5 times the regular hourly rate for any hours your employees work over 40 in a workweek.
+To ensure your overtime calculations are correct, check out our guide on calculating overtime.

 Different Ways to Pay Employees